MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-call-api.md

 Once the user signs in, you acquire an access token by specifying the scopes for which the access token is valid.

-MSAL native authentication SDK supports multiple access token, so you can specify multiple sets of scopes, then request access token for each set of scopes:
+MSAL native authentication SDK supports multiple access tokens, so you can specify multiple sets of scopes, then request access token for each set of scopes:

 1. Declare and set values for a set of API scopes by using the following code snippet: